Architects for Health Student Design Awards 2019

-The AfH Student Design Award is an annual design competition for students and 2018 marks our 11th year.
-As well as promoting good design, AfH is also committed to encouraging the next generation to remain passionate about the quality of design for health and social care settings.
+The AfH Student Design Award is an annual design competition for students and 2019 marks our 12th year.
+As well as promoting good design, AfH is also committed to encouraging the next generation to become passionate about the quality of design for health and social care settings.

 Our goal is to celebrate the opportunities in health and social care for innovation and experimentation and to bring together students from different disciplines to share fresh thinking.
 We are especially keen to encourage students in UK and international architecture and design schools to engage including courses in public art, landscape design, interior design and architecture.

-Design development by students and tutors within schools – AfH can offer support as occasional external tutors by invitation.
+Jan- May Design development by students and tutors within schools; AfH can offer support and crits as occasional external tutors by invitation.

-Tutors nominate 3 projects/students from their courses to be considered for the awards.
+May Tutors nominate projects from their courses to be considered for the awards.
 Final decision made with AfH.
-Judging takes place.

 For further details of the programme and to register please select Student Awards on our Contact page and send a message.